aeternity/aepp-sdk-docs/Sofia.md

 ### Map
-Note: maps will be implemented in the next release of Epoch

 Maps are key: value store mapping key of one type to value of one type.
 ```ocaml
 type accounts = map(string, address)